-3.3.5 Salads have dressing provided separately or no dressing is served: 1 point
+3.3.5 Salads have dressing provided separately or no dressing is served.

-To achieve this point, don't pre-dress salads before serving.
+To achieve these points, don't pre-dress salads before serving.

 Serving salad dressing separately gives people the choice of whether to add it and how much they would like.
 Salad dressings are often high in fat and can turn a healthy salad into an unhealthy high-fat dish.